Terminology #

 if x = y {

-// This is invalid because x = y does not return a value
+// This is invalid, because x = y does not return a value

-}Logic Explanation:
+}Logic Breakdown:

-This code demonstrates basic assignment and Tuple destructuring assignment.
-The most important part is the final block: the Swift compiler will report an error, preventing the common mistake where a developer intends to write == (comparison) but accidentally writes = (assignment).
+This code demonstrates basic assignment and Tuple decomposition assignment.
+Most importantly, the last part shows that the Swift compiler will report an error, preventing the common mistake where a developer intends to write == (comparison) but accidentally writes = (assignment).

-3. C# Developer’s Perspective #
+3. C# #

 int b = 10;